glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-0-release-notes.md

 ## Known Issues
 * We do not support MacOS at this time
-* GUI still links to the upstream help pages
+* There is no native 64-bit installer for Windows (use the 32-bit one instead)
 * Man pages in the terminal have not been updated
-* The Wilber mascot is still present in some parts of the GUI
 * For upstream compatibility purposes the underlying code still uses the "GIMP" name for many code files, classes, libraries, methods and command line flags
+* There is still a lot of "code cleanup" that needs doing

 ## New Features
 Glimpse 0.1.0 is based on [GNU Image Manipulation Program 2.10.12](https://www.gimp.org/news/2019/06/12/gimp-2-10-12-released/).
 It also uses the following dependency package versions: